rolypolytoy/S1/README.md

 I've fully reconstructed the specs from the paper:
 ![image](https://github.com/user-attachments/assets/b0a0304c-8fe1-4417-b519-8f8921494e14)

+This is in the repo as ElectronColumn.FCStd, of course.
 All the sizes are exactly as taken down to the mm from the paper.
-The diagram it gives is:
+The diagram the paper gives looks similar:

 ![image](https://github.com/user-attachments/assets/e7585053-3ab1-4029-92b3-54e0bd00bb6f)